uWaterloo/OpenData/README.md

 ### Data

 The intent of data offered through this API is limited to publicly visible data only.
-Private data such as student specific information is out of the API's scope,
+Private data such as student specific information is out of the API's scope.

 ## Licensing